-You can now draught seal and reglaze your old wooden windows under the Tasmanian Energy Efficiency Loan Scheme.
+You can now draught seal and reglaze your old wooden windows under the Tasmanian Energy Efficiency Loan Scheme, or TEELS as it is commonly known.

 Updating to energy efficient products can make a practical, cost-effective difference to the energy running costs for your home or small business.